prevention-icon

 With soft insulation and shelter from the elements, roof spaces make the perfect home for birds to build their nests.

-Unfortunately, the longer birds are left to nest, the harder it can be to remove them, which is why you should act quickly to prevent or manage them.
+Unfortunately, the longer birds are left to nest, the harder it can be to remove them, which is why you should act quickly to prevent or get rid of them.

 How can you tell if a bird has made a home inside your roof?